therealcybersecpro/get-started-with-ai-chat/README.md

 ```

 #### RAG model
 The source code comes with the data set about hiking products as an example.
 This data set was split by sentences, which were used to build embeddings using OpenAI `text-embedding-3-small` model with `dimensions` parameter equals to 100, resulting in `embeddings.csv` file, located in folder `api/data`.
-All these steps can be done by calling the code
+To train the model with different data set, or different model, please run the script:
 ```python
 from .api.rag_helper import RAGHelper